jrpool/jsonresume-theme-a11y/README.md

 Do this by including a `lang` property at the root level of your source file.
 Make the value of the `lang` property an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an [HTML-standard code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a language.
 Follow the [advice of the W3C](https://www.w3.org/International/questions/qa-choosing-language-tags) on this.

+If no language is declared in your source file, the HTML language declaration defaults to `en` (English).

 ### Page title (`title`)

 You can determine the title of the document that will contain your résumé.
 Do this by including a `title` property at the root level of your source file.
 Make the value of the `title` property an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is the title, as a string.

+If no `title` property is included, the document title defaults to “Résumé”.

 ### Translation (`legend`)

 #### Introduction

-You can make the theme translate some strings into other strings.
+You can make the theme translate some strings into other strings when it renders your document.

 Wherever there is a `title` or `label` property in your source file and the value of that property is a string (or an array of strings), that string is (or the strings in that array are) translatable.
 Before rendering such a string, the theme checks whether you want it translated.
 If so, the theme renders its translation.
 If not, the theme renders the string as it appears in your source file.